 statement, which means it can be done only with ACCOUNTADMIN

 role.
-Plus there is needed to have either OWNERSHIP OR INSERT privileges for the event table.
+Plus there is a need to have either OWNERSHIP OR INSERT privileges for the event table.

 ALTER ACCOUNT SET EVENT_TABLE = my_db.logging.my_event_table;